-Agency PREA Coordinator

-The Agency PREA Coordinator confirmed Georgia DJJ policy outlines who should have access to a resident's risk assessment within the facility in order to protect sensitive information from exploitation.

-The PREA Compliance Manager confirmed policy outlines who should have access to a resident's risk assessment within the facility in order to protect sensitive information from exploitation.

-Staff Responsible for Risk Screening

-The Assistant Director confirmed residents are screened upon admission to the facility or transfer from another facility for risk of sexual abuse victimization or sexual abusiveness toward the other residents.
+- Agency PREA Coordinator - The Agency PREA Coordinator confirmed Georgia DJJ policy outlines who should have access to a resident's risk assessment within the facility in order to protect sensitive information from exploitation. - Facility PREA Compliance Manager - The PREA Compliance Manager confirmed policy outlines who should have access to a resident's risk assessment within the facility in order to protect sensitive information from exploitation.
+She stated the information is available on a need-to-know basis. - Staff Responsible for Risk Screening - The staff responsible for risk screening confirmed residents are screened upon admission to the facility or transfer from another facility for risk of sexual abuse victimization or sexual abusiveness toward the other residents.
 The risk screening occurs in less than 72 hours of intake.
-It is usually done within 2 hours.
+It is usually done within 24 hours.
 The initial intake screening includes all factors required by the standard.
 The information is ascertained by asking the residents questions.
-Resident's risk levels are reassessed after an allegation of sexual abuse.
-She stated there is a weekly multi-disciplinary team meeting.

-• Random Samples of Residents

-Fifteen (15) of the residents interviewed entered the facility within the past twelve months.
-They confirmed they were asked questions like the following examples at intake:
+Resident's risk levels are reassessed every 3 months and after an allegation of sexual abuse or sexual harassment. - Random Samples of Residents - Nine (9) of the residents interviewed entered the facility within the past twelve months.
+They confirmed they were asked questions like the following examples at intake: - (1) Have you have ever been sexually abused? - (2) Do you identify with being gay, bisexual or transgender?

-- (1) Have you have ever been sexually abused? - (2) Do you identify with being gay, bisexual or transgender? - (3) Do you have any disabilities? - (4) Do you think you might be in danger of sexual abuse at the facility?
+- (3) Do you have any disabilities? - (4) Do you think you might be in danger of sexual abuse at the facility?

-The Sumter YDC completes a PREA Screening Report (PSR) on all residents who enter the facility.
+The Terrell RYDC completes a PREA Screening Report (PSR) on all residents who enter the facility.
 The first question the intake officer asks each resident is "Have you been sexually exploited, assaulted, raped, and/or molested within the past 72 hours?"
 If the resident answers yes, then the staff will immediately follow the protocol for preserving and protecting the evidence, reporting the incident, and obtaining medical, victim advocate and investigative services.